vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Wackernagel, Jacob

 1896–1930 Altindische Grammatik, I (1896): Lautlehre.
 II,1 (1905): Einleitung zur Wortlehre.
-Nominalkomposition.
-III (1930): Nominalflexion – Zahlwort –
+NominalkompositioṇIII (1930): Nominalflexion – Zahlwort –

 Pronomen, von Albert Debrunner und Jacob Wackernagel.
 G¨ottingen.

 Ward, W.

-1817 The Hindus, History, Literature and Religion.
-London. (repr.
+1817 The Hindus, History, Literature and ReligioṇLondon. (repr.
 Delhi 1981).
 Warder, A.K.

 1989–92 Indian Kāvya Literature.
 Delhi.
 6 vols.

 Weippert, M.

-1972 ‘Heiliger Krieg’ in Israel und Assyrien.
-Kritische Anmerkungen zu Gerhard von Rads Konzept des ‘Heilgen Krieges im alten Israel’. in: Zeitschrift f¨ur die alttestamentliche Wissenschaft 84 (1972), 460–493.
+1972 ‘Heiliger Krieg’ in Israel und AssyrieṇKritische Anmerkungen zu Gerhard von Rads Konzept des ‘Heilgen Krieges im alten Israel’. in: Zeitschrift f¨ur die alttestamentliche Wissenschaft 84 (1972), 460–493.

 Wellsted, T.A.

-1934 Notes on the Vakatakas of the Central Provinces and Berar, and their Country, 4th to 8th Century A.ḍin: Journal and Proceedings of the Asiatic Society of Bengal, N.S.
+1934 Notes on the Vakatakas of the Central Provinces and Berar, and their Country, 4th to 8th Century A.ḍin: Journal and Proceedings of the Asiatic Society of Bengal, ṇS.
 29 (1933), 159–166a, Plates 4–12.
 [Printed at the

 Baptist Mission Press, published by the Asiatic Society of Bengal.
 Calcutta 1934].